How to Apply

 Volunteer will present interpretive talks to the public about park natural and cultural resources.
 There may be other duties by mutual agreement.
 Volunteers agree to provide interpretation and informal interpretation following the guidelines and requirements provided by supervisors.
 Volunteers agree that all work will be coached and audited to ensure quality visitor service.

-Short Term OpportunitiesShort term opportunities include drop-in days on trails, group service projects, and annual volunteer events such as National Trails Day and Take Pride In Acadia Day.
+Short Term OpportunitiesShort term opportunities include drop-in days on trails, group service projects, and annual volunteer events such as Take Pride In Acadia Day.

 Join the Trails & Carriage Road Stewardship Team cutting back overgrown vegetation, clearing drainage ditches, graveling, and much more!
 Arrive in work clothes, closed toed-shoes, and have a backpack with water and a snack with you, and our Stewardship Staff and Volunteer Crew Leaders provide the rest.

 Do you have a group that is interested in doing a service project here at Acadia?
 We can offer half-day, full day, or multi-day experiences.
 Contact the Friends of Acadia Stewardship Coordinator or call (207)288-3934.